QuantumPackage/qp2/INSTALL.rst

 .. note::

-   When installing the ocaml package, you will be asked the location of where it should be installed.
+   When installing the OCaml package, you will be asked the location of where it should be installed.
    A safe option is to enter the path proposed by the |QP|:

    QP>> Please install it here: /your_quantum_package_directory/bin